webxdc/store/ARCHITECTURE.md

 the webxdcs `manifest.toml`.
 Internally, only the `row-id` is used because `app-id` was just recently introduced and it's not possible to create a PRIMARY-KEY column of type TEXT in a SQLite database.
 The `row-id` is used as an unambiguous identifier for each `app-info` which is stored in the database.
 The newly added `app-id` should only be used to uniquely identify newly added webxdcs and their different versions.
 When adding a webxdc, the `app-id` is used to distinguish between app-upgrading requests and requests which initially add a new webxdc to the store.
 Other than that no more use cases are intended as of writing this.

-## Updating Webxdcs
+## Updating the App Index
-Updating should work two ways:
+Updating the App Index should work two ways:

-1. By importing newer versions with the CLI
+1. By importing newer versions with the CLI.
-2. By updating them from the submit-chat.
+2. By updating them from a `Submit` chat.

 For the MVP only the first option is needed but the general procedure should be the same.
 For every added webxdcs the `app-id` and `version` are checked and a new  `AppInfo` is created and added to the database.
 If there already is an `AppInfo` with the same `app-id` but an older version, then this older `AppInfo` will be invalidated (By setting active=false).
 When the frontend requests an update, the row-id of this deactivated webxdc should be sent to the frontend.
 The implementation of this is not clear yet.
+Also, a serial number is increased with every change to enable partial updates for the frontend.
+More to this in the section `Synchronizing the App Index`.

 ## Frontend
 The frontend is built with `SolidJs` as this framework is compiled and produces very fast and more importantly small webxdcs.
 Most of the styling is done with uno-css which is a tailwind-like CSS utility framework.
 Only some exceptions are contained in the `index.sass` file.